Stowage plan for container ships: Cargo units

 Refrigerated cargo units – Container vessels are equipped with power source for specific places to plug in the refrigerated containers known as "reefers", hence, the reefer containers places are known and are usually the first type of containers to consider in the stowage plan.

 Dangerous cargo – Containers where certain segregation rules must be followed, for example dangerous cargo that should be kept away from direct sunlight, from reefer container's motors, of some kind of another dangerous cargo or segregated away from all of the above.
 Accordingly, planners start with reefer units then continue with dangerous cargo units when planning the vessel.

 Out of gauge cargo – For most international shipping, cargo that cannot be packed within a 40' high cube container is out of gauge.
 It may be possible to pack such cargo in specialty containers.
-Open top containers are suitable for over height cargo. flat rack containers can accommodate over height, over width or over weight cargo.
+Open top containers are suitable for too-tall cargo and flat rack containers can accommodate over height, over width or over weight cargo.
 Container platforms can handle over height, width or length cargo, but require slings to load and unload.
 Also out of gauge for most ships are containers between 45' and 53' long used in some countries for domestic rail and truck transport.
 These loads are usually added after planning all other containers and are usually stowed on top of other containers (on deck or in hold) as the planners strive to minimize the number of "lost slots" (unused positions) as much as possible.

 Dry hide containers – Normal containers packed with cargo that may result in some leakage (such as liquid from fresh leather), they are usually stowed in outer road/first tier in order to make the necessary arrangements in case of leakage.

 Dry cargo containers – Usually stowed according to next port of calls depending on container size and weight of cargo, the heavy weights below and the lighter weights on top.